Neural networks trained with SGD learn distributions of increasing complexity: Concluding perspectives

 \section{Concluding perspectives}

-We have found a distributional simplicity bias in an analytically solvable toy model of a neural network, and a range of deep networks trained on CIFAR10.
+We have found a distributional simplicity bias in an analytically solvable toy model of a neural network, and in a range of deep networks trained on CIFAR10.
 Our focus was on evaluating their test accuracy, which is their most important characteristic in practice.
 To gain a better understanding of DSB, it will be key to analyse the networks using more fine-grained measures of generalisation, for example distributional generalisation~\citep{nakkiran2020distributional}, and to look at the information processing along the layers of the network.
 Different parts of the networks are influenced by different statistics of their inputs; this point was made recently by \citet{fischer2022decomposing}, who used field-theoretic methods to show that Gaussian correlations dominate the information processing of internal layers, while the input layers are also sensitive to higher-order correlations.
 This finding motivates studying the structure of the internal representations of inputs across layers for networks trained on the different clones~\citep{alain2017understanding, bau2017network, Raghu2017, ansuini2019intrinsic, doimo2020hierarchical}.

-The key challenge for future work is to clarify the range of validity of \cref{conjecture} by testing it on other data sets, like ImageNet~\citep{imagenet_cvpr09} with its rich semantic structure of hierarchical classes, and by considering other data modalities, such as natural language.
-This is no small undertaking, since it will require training generative models for each of the 1000 classes of ImageNet, so we leave this to future work.
+The key challenge for future work is to clarify the range of validity of \cref{conjecture} by testing it on other data sets, like ImageNet~\citep{imagenet_cvpr09} with its rich semantic structure of hierarchical classes.
+These experiments require training generative models for each of the 1000 classes of ImageNet, so we leave this to future work.
+While we have focused on correlations at the level of pixels in each image, one could also explore different statistical ``clones'' based on correlations between patches of pixels, or correlations in a different feature space.
+Likewise, it would be interesting to consider different data modalities, such as natural language.
 In the meantime, we hope that the hierarchy of approximations to CIFAR10 will be a useful tool for further investigations on the role of data structure in learning with neural networks.